anjlab/android-inapp-billing-v3/README.md

 ## Proguard

-As per the IABv3 [documentation](https://developer.android.com/google/play/billing/billing_best_practices.html#validating-purchase-device),
-the following line must be added to your proguard configuration file:
+The necessary proguard rules are already added in the library.
+No further configurations are needed.

+The contents in the consumer proguard file contains:

 ```
 -keep class com.android.vending.billing.**
 ```

+As per the IABv3 [documentation](https://developer.android.com/google/play/billing/billing_best_practices.html#validating-purchase-device)

 ## License